SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 ## Better terminal

-Neovim has `:Term`, but I prefer a terminal that persists can open other TUI apps and is customizable.
+Neovim has `:Term`, but I prefer a terminal that persists, can open other TUI apps, and is customizable.

 ```lua
 {"akinsho/toggleterm.nvim"}, -- for smart terminal